odoo/documentation/accounting/overview/main_concepts/in_odoo.rst

 International Standards
 =======================

-Odoo accounting support more than 50 countries.
-The Odoo core accounting implement accounting standards that is common to all countries and specific modules exists per country for the specificities of the country like the chart of accounts, taxes, or bank interfaces.
+Odoo accounting supports more than 50 countries.
+The Odoo core accounting implements accounting standards that are common to all countries.
+Specific modules exist per country for the specificities of the country like the chart of accounts, taxes, or bank interfaces.